 Fall or Spring semester.

-Enrollment capped at 15 students per semester (a backup option is encouraged for competitive programs)
+Combined enrollment for DIS Denmark and Sweden is capped at 12 students per semester (a backup option is encouraged for competitive programs).

 Pre-requisites: 3.0 GPA, one European Studies course or a course with significant European content (preferably with a focus on Western Europe) and additional requirements based on core course choice.